Air Alpes: 1980s

-On July 3, 1980, an agreement was signed with TAT for the two companies to share sales, office functions and services.
-The agreement led to reductions in the F28 and F27 fleet, while two McDonnell Douglas DC-9s were leased the following year.
-In 1981 TAT acquired over 75% of Air Alpes' shares and the company subsequently ceased operations.
+On July 3, 1980, an agreement was signed with (TAT European Airlines) (which had acquired a majority shareholding in the previous year) for the two companies to share sales, office functions and services.
+The agreement led to reductions in the F28 and F27 fleet, while two McDonnell Douglas DC-9s were leased in the following year.
+In 1981 TAT acquired over 75% of Air Alpes' shares and Air Alpes operations were fully integrated in Autumn.